katianosikova/conversation/README.md

 # Speaker text identification

-The goal is to collect text data that celebrity said.
+The goal is to collect and prepare dataset of text sentences that celebrity said.

 ## Data structure
 /Data/twitter contains text files with phrases